TULiberalArts/Center-on-Regional-Politics/pages/recent-news.md

 keywords:
 # custom variables
 ---
 Keep up to date on the latest happenings at the Center on Regional Politics (CORP)!
-CORP news briefings explore current topics affecting the public in Pennsylvania and the Philadelphia region
+CORP news briefings explore current topics affecting the public in Pennsylvania and the Philadelphia region.

+___

 - **May 28, 2019:** Southeast Pennsylvania and the Commonwealth Budget